yoursunny/NDNts/packages/keychain-cli/README.md

   This also accepts a certificate name, whose key will be used.
 * If `--key` is omitted, the client sends a PROBE request to the CA.
   It then creates a new key whose subject name is the first available name in the PROBE response.
-  PROBE response that contains only redirects is not supported and will result in an error.
+  PROBE response that contains only redirects is not supported and will result in an error, but such CA can be supported through `ndnts-keychain ndncert03-probe` command.
-* `--pp KEY VALUE` sets a key-value pair of PROBE parameters.
+* `--pp KEY VALUE` sets a key-value pair in PROBE parameters.
   Unspecified keys will be prompted interactively, except that `--email` may be used as `email` parameter.
 * `--challenge nop` enables "nop" challenge.
 * `--challenge pin` enables "pin" challenge.
 * `--challenge email` enables "email" challenge.
 * `--email` specifies email address to use in the email challenge.
+  The special value `ethereal` generates a test account on [Ethereal Email](https://ethereal.email/) and automatically solves the email challenge.
 * `--challenge possession` enables "possession" challenge.
 * `--possession-cert` specifies existing certificate name to fulfill possession challenge.
   If `--key` is a certificate name, this may be omitted if using the same certificate.